unchainedshop/unchained/packages/OPEN_QUESTIONS.md

 10. F.Y.I: Interface definition for plugins extremly time-consuming and complex.

+11. Documents is imported in other core packages.
+Is it a core-package itself?
+Or does it more follow the events & logger concept

-11. Documents uses HTTP meteor package.
+12. Documents uses HTTP meteor package.
 Shall I remove it too?

+13. What is the run command pattern for?
+That breaks with all the typed logic.